Alejogb1/job-board/blog-data/can-autoencoders-handle-inputs-and-outputs-of-different-shapes.md

 id: "can-autoencoders-handle-inputs-and-outputs-of-different-shapes"
 ---

-Alright, let's tackle this.
-I've definitely been down this road a few times, particularly in some of my past projects dealing with multimodal data fusion where shape mismatches were practically a daily occurrence.
+Alright,  I've definitely been down this road a few times, particularly in some of my past projects dealing with multimodal data fusion where shape mismatches were practically a daily occurrence.
 The short answer is: it's complicated, but yes, with careful design, autoencoders can indeed handle inputs and outputs of different shapes.
 It’s not a straightforward plug-and-play scenario, and we need to discuss the 'how' quite thoroughly.

 The core challenge lies in the fundamental concept of an autoencoder: it aims to reconstruct its input.
 If the input and output have different shapes, then the traditional idea of pixel-by-pixel or feature-by-feature reconstruction doesn't directly apply.
 It's no longer a pure 'copy' task, but more of a transformation or translation task where the structure changes.
 Consequently, we need to reframe the autoencoder's role to manage this structural discrepancy.